Chart Color Schemes

 Blacktown - West is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Blacktown - West, as per the latest Census evaluation, consisted of 77.6% houses and 22.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 76.8% houses and 23.3% other dwellings.
-Home ownership in Blacktown - West was at 25.9%, with the remaining dwellings either mortgaged (35.7%) or rented (38.4%).
-The median monthly mortgage repayment in the area was $2,100, below Sydney metro's average of $2,167.
-The median weekly rent figure was recorded at $410, compared to Sydney metro's $400.
-Nationally, Blacktown - West's mortgage repayments are higher than the Australian average of $1,863, while rents exceed the national figure of $375.
+Blacktown - West's dwelling structure, as per the latest Census, comprised 77.6% houses and 22.4% other dwellings.
+In comparison, Sydney metro had 76.8% houses and 23.3% other dwellings.
+Home ownership in Blacktown - West was 25.9%, similar to Sydney metro's level.
+Mortgaged dwellings were at 35.7% and rented ones at 38.4%.
+The median monthly mortgage repayment was $2,100, below the Sydney metro average of $2,167.
+Weekly rent was $410, compared to Sydney metro's $400.
+Nationally, Blacktown - West's mortgage repayments were higher at $1,863 and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing